brinleyostler/KaggleItemDemand/README.md

 The dataset spans five years of daily sales data for 50 different items across 10 different stores.

 ## Model
+The model with the best results was a LightGBM model.
+I tuned the parameters on only stores 1-3 and items 1-3, and then applied those tuning parameters to the rest of the dataset.
+(All tuning can be seen in TuneLGBM.R).

 To view all models that I experimented with for this Kaggle competition, check the git history for the ItemDemand.R file.